chromium/chromium/docs/updater/functional_spec.md

 future requests to fetch device-specific policies from the device management server.

+By default, if enrollment fails, for example if the enrollment token is invalid or revoked, the updater will start in an unmanaged state.
+Instead, if you want to prevent the updater from starting if enrollment fails, set `EnrollmentMandatory` to `1`.

 #### Windows
+The `EnrollmentToken` REG_SZ value is read from `HKLM\Software\Policies\{COMPANY_SHORTNAME}\CloudManagement`.

-The enrollment token is read from `HKLM\Software\Policies\{COMPANY_SHORTNAME}\CloudManagement`.
+The `EnrollmentMandatory` REG_DWORD value is also read from `HKLM\Software\Policies\{COMPANY_SHORTNAME}\CloudManagement`.

 #### macOS